goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 - Form a project around the remaining web application part of Zope 3

-- Name it BlueBream as a new, unique name to avoid confusion
+- Name it BlueBream as a new and unique name to avoid confusion

 - Create an upgrade path from the former Zope 3 application server

-BlueBream can thus be seen as the successor of Zope 3 web application server; along with Grok, it relies on the ZTK.
+BlueBream can thus be seen as the successor of Zope 3 web application server that like Grok relies on the ZTK.

 Organization of the documentation
 ---------------------------------